MGSimard/nextgen-template/README.md

 </details>

 <details>
-<summary>Better Auth issue: No callbackURL for Sign Out method.</summary>
+<summary><b>Better Auth issue: No callbackURL for Sign Out method.</b></summary>

 You could argue this is more of a nitpick, but the entire cache clearing setup could really just be run through a built-in callbackURL or redirectURL method on signOut.
-I can't really think of a situation where you wouldn't want to clear cache of a protected route to prevent backrouting, quite frankly it's something the developer shouldn't even have to think about with an auth library.
+I can't really think of a situation where you wouldn't want to clear cache of a protected route to prevent backrouting.

 </details>